Tenterden to Rye Walk

 12. Peasmarsh Place, the large Georgian house to the west of the church, was originally the rectory.
 It is now a residential care home.

-13. The oldest parts of Ss Peter & Paul, Peasmarsh, are Norman, dating from about 1070.
+13. The oldest parts of Ss Peter and Paul, Peasmarsh, are Norman, dating from about 1070.
 The church is 1 km south of the present village, suggesting that the medieval population was struck down by the Black Death and the survivors re-settled away from the old village.

 14. The Little Cheyne Court Wind Farm was developed by Npower despite objections from local environmental organisations.
 Its 26 turbines have been operational since 2009, with a combined capacity of 60 MW.